 No PCS Service is a recommendation to buy, sell or hold securities.
 None are investment advice whether generally or as defined under Markets in Financial Instruments Directive (2004/39/EC) and none are a credit rating whether generally or as defined under the Credit Rating Agency Regulation (1060/2009/EC).

-Prime Collateralised Securities (PCS) UK Ltd ("PCS UK") is authorised by the United Kingdom Financial Conduct Authority, pursuant to article 28 of the STS Regulation (2017/2402/EU), to act as a third party verifying STS compliance,.
-This authorisation covers STS Verifications in the European Union.
+Prime Collateralised Securities (PCS) UK Ltd ("PCS UK") is authorised by the United Kingdom Financial Conduct Authority, pursuant to article 28 of the STS Regulation (2017/2402/EU), to act as a third party verifying STS compliance.
+This authorisation covers STS Verifications in the United Kingdom and, until 1st January 2021, the European Union.

-Other than as specifically set out above, none of the activities involved in providing the PCS Services are endorsed or regulated by any regulatory and/or supervisory authority nor are the PCS Association or either of its subsidiaries, PCS UK and PCS EU, regulated by any regulator and/or supervisory authority including the Belgian Financial Services and Markets Authority, the United Kingdom Financial Conduct Authority, the French Autorité des Marchés Financiers or the European Securities and Markets Authority.
-(PCS has indicated publicly its intention to seek authorisation as a third party verification agent under the STS Regulation in France but this authorisations is not at present in place).
+Other than as specifically set out above, none of the activities involved in providing the PCS Services are endorsed or regulated by any regulatory and/or supervisory authority nor are the PCS Association or either of its subsidiaries, PCS UK and PCS EU, regulated by any regulator and/or supervisory authority including the Belgian Financial Services and Markets Authority, the European Securities and Markets Authority and - other than as specified above - the United Kingdom Financial Conduct Authority or the French Autorité des Marchés Financiers.

 By assessing the STS or CRR status of, or awarding any PCS Label to, any securities or financing, neither the PCS Association nor PCS UK nor PCS EU express any views about the creditworthiness of these securities or financings or their suitability for any existing or potential investor or as to whether there will be a ready, liquid market for these securities or financings.